LLM Access

 Examples

-curl https://docs.radionemiers.com/llms.txtcurl https://docs.radionemiers.com/llms-full.txtcurl https://docs.radionemiers.com/getting-started.mdFeeding Claude / ChatGPT manually
+curl https://docs.radionemiers.com/llms.txtcurl https://docs.radionemiers.com/llms-full.txtcurl https://docs.radionemiers.com/foundation/what-is-radio.mdFeeding Claude / ChatGPT manually

 Run the llms-full.txt curl, pipe the output into a file, drag it